gunzf0x/Issabel-PBX-4.0.0-RCE-Authenticated/README.md

 ## Notes:

 - This will create a file located at `/var/www/backup` called `x|<command>`.
 It is suggested to remove all those files after testing.
-- The script may fail with commands that are too long.
+- Commands that are too long might not be executed.

 ## More info:
 This script was tested on `Issabel PBX 4.0.0`.